dune3d/dune3d-docs/simple-part.rst

 ^^^^^^^^^^

-Constrain the center of the arc to be on the origin of the workplane by selecting both points and invoking the "Constrain coincident" tool.
+Constrain the center of the arc to be on the origin of the workplane by selecting both points and invoking the "Constrain coincident" tool from the context menu.

 To do so, first press :kbd:`Esc` to clear the selection, then click on the arc's center point, followed by the workplane origin.
 Order doesn't